rothirschtec/Simple-Backup-Environment/README.md

 You have to install the dependencies asked.
 Better explanations coming soon.

 ## qnap
 You can use this script on a qnap NAS.
 Connect to the NAS via SSH.
 You'll need git installed on the qnap NAS.
-You have to install qpkg via the app store.
-Now you can build the entware package.
+Therfore you can install qpkg via the app store to be able to build the entware package.

 	cd /share/Public

-	#Download the Entware-3x QPKG:
+	# Download the Entware-3x QPKG:
 	wget --no-check-certificate "http://entware-3x.zyxmon.org/binaries/other/Entware-3x_0.99std.qpkg"

-	#
+	# Install Entware via script
 	sh Entware-3x_0.99std.qpkg

-	# Logout in Login agani
+	# Logout in Login again
 	# Check that it updates correctly:
 	opkg update
 	opkg install git git-http